Removable Online Knapsack and Advice: Preliminaries

 Note that strict $\rho$-competitivity implies nonstrict $\rho$-competitivity but not vice versa, making it harder to prove lower bounds for nonstrict competitivity.
-In our case of the knapsack problem, however, we obtain a nonstrict lower bound from a strict one by scaling up the knapsack capacity and all item sizes in a hard instance set such that the smallest item is strictly larger than $\alpha$.
-Hence, we let the notion of competitivity default to the strict sense without loss of generality for the purposes of this paper.
+For the knapsack problem, however, it makes sense to always analyze competitivity in the strict sense: On the one hand, we obtain a nonstrict lower bound from a strict one by scaling up the knapsack capacity and all item sizes in a hard instance set such that the smallest item is strictly larger than $\alpha$.
+If, on the other hand, scaling is impossible due to the problem being defined with a fixed knapsack capacity of $1$, for example, then choosing $\alpha=1$ shows any online algorithm is $1$-competitive in the nonstrict sense.